Additional Configuration (Optional)

 Supporting Generic Counters Parsing and Display

-As of UFM v6.11.0, UFM can support any numeric counters from the HTTP endpoint.
+As of UFM v6.11.0, UFM can support any numeric counters from the Prometheus endpoint.
 The list of supported counters are fetched upon starting the UFM from all the endpoints that are configured.

 Some of the implemented changes are as follows: